4. The Solution to the Dinosaur Paradox

 Ca10 [PO4]6 [OH]2

-The clade known as sauropods that include the species Apatosaurus, Brachiosaurus, and Diplodocus would have possibly filled a similar environmental niche to that of the present-day African elephant.
-The similarity can be seen in that with both sauropods and the modern large animals there is a gap in size between the largest terrestrial animal and the remaining animals.
-That is, it could be that both the sauropods and the elephants are applying the same strategy of pushing the physical size limitation as a means of intimidating carnivores from attacking them.
-A comparison of the size of the sauropods to that of the elephants, would suggest a scaling factor ranging between 2.3 and 3.5.
+The clade known as sauropods, which includes species such as Apatosaurus, Brachiosaurus, Argentinosaurus, and Patagotitan may have filled an ecological niche similar to that of the present-day African elephant.
+This similarity is evident in the size gap between the largest terrestrial animal and the rest of the fauna in both cases.
+It is possible that both sauropods and elephants evolved to push the limits of physical size as a strategy to deter carnivores from attacking them.
+A comparison between the sizes of sauropods and elephants suggests a scaling factor ranging from 2.5 to 3.5.

-However, a comparison of the tallest animals may produce a more precise means for producing a scaling factor.
-In the effort to reach the greatest height it is more apparent that each tall species cardiovascular system is being pressed to its limits.
+However, comparing the tallest animals may provide a more precise scaling factor.
+In species that reach extreme heights, it is more apparent that their cardiovascular systems are being pushed to their limits.

 Effective Gravity